NikoboiNFTB/Snapchat-Tweaks/README.md

 ### Snapchat Web on FF

 Lets you use Snapchat for Web on Firefox.
 Simple and clean.

+NOTE: You must hit Ctrl + F5 to reload [Snapchat for Web](https://www.snapchat.com/web/), otherwise it won't work.

-Here's literally all the code that runs:
+Here's literally all the code that runs in your browser (from this extension):

 ```js
 const CHROMIUM_WIN11_UA =